My Commitment

 We need to speak out against the injustice brought upon the Earth, which sustains all of us and the people whose everyday lives are oppressed by this injustice.
 This is a huge task, yet I firmly believe that small changes by many people produce big results.

-We need to be courageous–to speak out with clarity and direction about the injustice.
-We need to provide a path that is positive, that directs people towards a sense of accomplishment and fulfillment and one that does not dwell on what people can’t do.
-Show them what they can do and how this amounts to a life, a community, a place on Earth where injustice, degradation and oppression diminish and where the acts of healing become the force that sustains our lives, our economy, our Earth and our Love.
+We need to be courageous–to speak out with clarity and direction about injustice.
+We need to provide a path that is positive, that directs people towards a sense of accomplishment and fulfillment, and one that does not dwell on what people can’t do.
+Show them what they can do and how this amounts to a life, a community, a place on Earth where injustice, degradation, and oppression diminish and where the acts of healing become the force that sustains our lives, our economy, our Earth and our Love.

 Pamela Wellner